 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using daratumumab/hyaluronidase.
 Daratumumab/hyaluronidase may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for at least 3 months after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for at least 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.